 A third primary research interest of my lab is on the landscape controls of hydrologic processes.
 One focus of this research is on improving the scientific understanding and predictability of the relationship between mine reclamation and flooding.
 Surface mining is the dominant driver of land cover change in the central Appalachian Mountains.
 Reclamation, the federally mandated replacement of mining overburden to approximate original contours, has likely not resulted in restoration of pre-mining hydrology, though this has been poorly studied.
 Our model results for small watersheds in western Maryland indicate that changes in flood frequency and intensity induced from mine reclamation do not match those predicted from either forest harvesting or urbanization studies.
 More broadly, I have a strong interest in how society has acted to promote the increased the mobility of water, energy, materials, and organisms in urban watersheds.
 I have ongoing studies investigating the patterns of development within the James River and Potomac River basins and how this development affects watershed hydrology.
 My lab is particularly interested in the ecosystem effects of exurban development.

-I also work closely with the National Park Service on three natural resource assessment programs.
-My lab recently completed Natural Resource Condition Assessments (NRCA) for Colonial National Historical Park and Petersburg National Battlefield.
-I continue to work with the Inventory and Monitoring (I&M) program, especially with the National Capital Region group of parks: (1) to develop and refine their monitoring protocol for remote sensing; (2) to construct ecosystem-based conceptual and quantitative models that effectively communicate monitoring principles and data through conceptual diagrams; and (3) inventory wetland resources using remote sensing and field data.
-In related work, I am working on an assessment of sites in the Northeast Region for potential listing as National Natural Landmarks (NNLs).
-Our previous efforts have led to the national listing of the Nottingham Serpentine Barrens, PA and Ice Mountain, WV.
-My lab is currently working on the evaluation of a third site in Albany, NY.
-All of these short-term projects have provided excellent student research opportunities.
-A summary of the James River work was recently featured in the UR Alumni Magazine.
+I also work closely with the National Park Service on there natural resource assessment programs, including published assessments for Colonial National Historical Park and Petersburg National Battlefield.
+I work closely with the Inventory and Monitoring (I&M) program, especially with the National Capital Region group of parks: (1) to develop and refine their monitoring protocol for remote sensing; (2) to construct ecosystem-based conceptual and quantitative models that effectively communicate monitoring principles and data through conceptual diagrams; and (3) inventory wetland resources using remote sensing and field data.
+In related work, I conducted a prioritization scheme for sites in the Northeast U.S. for potential listing as National Natural Landmarks (NNLs).
+My lab is currently working on developing a prioritized list for sites in the Southeast U.S. We have conducted site-specific evaluations that have led to the national listing of the Nottingham Serpentine Barrens, PA, Ice Mountain, WV, and Albany Pine Bush, NY as new National Natural Landmarks.
+We are awaiting decision from the NPS Advisory board on the evaluation of a fourth site in Bear Rocks Plateau, WV.
+All of these projects have provided excellent student research opportunities.
+For example, a summary of the James River work was featured in the UR Alumni Magazine.